 Step 2: determine who is bringing what.
 Assign your friends to an easy-appetizer genre.
 Cheese plate?
 Check.
 Dips?
 Check.
-Mushroom Bruschetta?
+Crostini appetizers?
 Check and check.

 Step 3: pour the wine, set out the appetizers, gather around, laugh, tell stories, and let the night linger on.

 First thing you’ll need to do: prepare to let the scent of butter, garlic, and thyme waft through your kitchen.

 Once you’re prepared, this is how it’s gonna go: